 A celebration of folk culture, this festival takes place in the northwestern city of Zagreb over five days every July.
 Folk dancers and singers in traditional costume travel from across the country to perform to the music of their region.
 And you don’t just have to be a spectator.
 A series of free workshops have been designed to introduce you to Croatian folk culture.

-The programme also features a colourful selection of international music, dance, exhibitions and fairs, with performers from the rest of Europe and even further afield.
-Some performances are held in the beautiful Ban Jelacic Square – an Austro-Hungarian styled square that dates back to the 17th century.
+The program also features a colourful selection of international music, dance, exhibitions, and fairs, with performers from the rest of Europe and even further afield.
+Some performances are held in the beautiful Ban Jelacic Square – an Austro-Hungarian-styled square that dates back to the 17th century.

-Thinking of booking a trip to Croatia?
-Check out our range of group tours for island hopping, city sightseeing and more.
+Thinking of booking a trip so you can enjoy some summer events in Croatia?
+Check out our range of group tours for island hopping, city sightseeing, and more.